 Is The Westminster Burial Ground Haunted?

-The Westminster Burial Ground is a very antiquated cemetery located in the heart of the city of Baltimore.
+The Westminster Burial Ground is a very old cemetery located in the heart of the city of Baltimore.
 It was built all the way back in 1797 to serve as the local cemetery that was used by the First Presbyterian Church of Baltimore.
 The parishioners of the church that helped bring about its construction included William Patterson who was a civic architect that was influential in many of Baltimore’s surroundings and Col. John Eager Howard who was a decorated commander of the Continental Army during the American Revolution.
-The cemetery remained virtually untouched until 1852 when the Westminster Presbyterian Church was erected over a portion of the cemetery which contributed to creating a smaller arrangement of underground catacombs.
+The cemetery remained virtually untouched until 1852 when the Westminster Presbyterian Church was erected over a portion of the cemetery which contributed to a smaller arrangement of underground catacombs.
 In fact, the cemetery has such an incredibly rich historical value that it was actually added to the National Register of Historic Places in 1974.

-Without a doubt, the most famous and most frequented grave in the entire cemetery is of melancholic poet and author, Edgar Allen Poe.
+Without a doubt, the most famous and most frequented grave in the entire cemetery is of melancholic poet and author, Edgar Allan Poe.
 Born in 1809, Poe was a ne’er do well that bounced around from a flurry of odd jobs to even a stint in the United States military.
 Struggling with family problems as well as periodic bouts of alcoholism, Poe turned to poetry as a way to try and cope.
 Many women in his life tragically died including his younger wife, Virginia Clemm.
 Many editors were critical of Poe’s later works as they lamented and dwelled on his many themes of beautiful women dying tragically young.
 On October 3, 1849, Poe was found, “in great distress, and in need of immediate assistance” according to the man who found him staggering about the streets of Baltimore at night.
 In a fevered and delirious state, Poe finally succumbed to death all the while muttering the mysterious name of “Reynolds” over and over before he passed.
-All medical, hospital and death records for Edgar Allen Poe were officially declared lost and the intimate details of his death were never known.
+All medical, hospital, and death records for Edgar Allan Poe were officially declared lost and the intimate details of his death were never known.

 After he passed, Poe was buried in the Westminster with an elegant tombstone marking his grave.
 Sometime in the 1920s, the figure of a man clad entirely in black, accompanied by a silver-tipped cane and using a hooded scarf and hat to obscure his identity, became a frequenter at Poe’s grave in Westminster on the anniversary of his death.
 In the early morning hours, the mysterious figure would enter and then leave roses along with a bottle of cognac at Poe’s grave.
 The tradition carried up all the way until 2009 when the visitations mysteriously stopped.
 Notes left by the figure included such statements as, “Edgar, I haven’t forgotten you”, and “The torch will be passed”.